Solution · Home Services

 What is a healthy lead-to-job ratio for an HVAC or plumbing business?

-A well-run home services operator should convert 65–80% of qualified inbound calls into dispatched jobs (Prefero internal data, 4,300+ businesses).
+A well-run home services operator should convert 65–80% of qualified inbound calls into dispatched jobs (Prefero internal data, 5,000+ local businesses).
 Below 55% is a signal that either the response time is too slow (the homeowner called a competitor while waiting) or the qualification and booking process is losing leads during the handoff.
 Sage tracks lead-to-job ratio by channel and trade type so you can pinpoint exactly where conversion is leaking.

 How does Prefero compare to using Angi or Google Local Services Ads on their own?